oxid-eshop-gpl/oxvm_eshop/README.md

 Of course you can build the shopcontainer on your own or adapt the Dockerfile according to your needs.

 **Notice:** Changing this requires a rebuild via `docker-compose build`.

-### SHOP_DIRECTORY

-Mountpoint for the shop code.
-This has to be an existing directory a.e. the suggested directory `./data/oxideshop` is being created as empty directory in the quickstart scenario.
-Only if this directory is empty, the prepared shop code from the container will be deployed into it at the first container-start.
-If you use the same directory to switch between a "-dev" and non "-dev" setup, then you should use different directories as suggested in the "env.dist" file.

-### DATABASE_DIRECTORY

-Mountpoint for the binary db server files.
-An empty directory has to be available at the first container start.

 ### SHOP_SETUP_PATH